Publisher: University of Queensland Press

 Release Date: 2018

-A new novel about belonging, loss and love from the celebrated author of Star Jumps, the 2010 winner of the Prime Ministers Award for Children’s Fiction.
+A verse novel for children about belonging, loss and love from the celebrated author of Star Jumps, the 2010 winner of the Prime Ministers Award for Children’s Fiction.

 Leave taking noun the act of saying goodbye.